About Oregon MESA

 Partnering with PSU:

-Oregon MESA was started at Portland State University in 1989.
-We have since partnered with PSU for over 25 years, allowing our students exposure to postsecondary academic programs and other opportunities hosted by the university.
+Oregon MESA was started at Portland State University in 1985 - under the name Portland MESA.
+We have since partnered with PSU, allowing our students exposure to postsecondary academic programs and other opportunities hosted by the university.

 Where We Are Located: